-Obviously you will be writing throughout this class, either through the assignments or in the group discussions.
+Obviously you will be writing throughout this class, either through the assignments or in group discussions.
 You should take care to present polished work.
 This includes checking your spelling and grammar.
-(Spell check alone is not enough.
-You must also proofread because spell check cannot catch many different types of errors.)
+(You must proofread because Spell Check cannot catch many different types of errors.)
 If your assignments contain a lot of grammar and spelling mistakes or I can't understand what you are trying to say, I will deduct points.